 Research and Advocacy

-Child Care Results understands that it's success is linked to the success of the
+Child Care Results understands that it's success is linked to the success

-as much operational data from as many different sources in the California child
+non-profit collects as much operational data from as many different

-care sector.
-We want to put that data to work.
-Check out what we've been up
+sources in the California child care sector.
+We want to put that data to

-to in our spare time.
+work.
+Check out what we've been up to in our spare time.

 © Child Care Results 2010 All rights reserved.